Hi beautiful,

 - Stick to a Consistent Sleep Schedule:

 Go to bed and wake up at the same time every day.
-This helps your body regulate your sleep cycles, including REM sleep. - Relax Before Bed:
+This regulates your sleep cycles, including REM sleep. - Relax Before Bed:

 Spend some time winding down with calming activities before sleep.
-This lowers your stress levels and makes it easier for your mind and body to enter REM sleep. - Set Up Your Sleep Environment:
+This lowers your stress levels and enters your mind and body into REM sleep. - Set Up Your Sleep Environment:

 Keep your bedroom cool, dark, and quiet.
-This setup helps you sleep without interruptions, allowing you to move smoothly through all sleep stages, including REM. - Cut Back on Alcohol and Stimulants:
+This setup allows you to move smoothly through all sleep stages, including REM. - Cut Back on Alcohol and Stimulants:

 Limit or avoid alcohol and caffeine in the evening.
-This helps prevent sleep disruptions, ensuring you get enough REM sleep. - Exercise Regularly:
+This prevents sleep disruptions, ensuring you get enough REM sleep. - Exercise Regularly:

 Other Important Factors that Affect Your Sleep